Netnod/robust-tjanst/packages/service/README.md

 An environment variable called DATABASE_URL is expected to be a full connection string pointing to a database that can be freely used by the application.
 When running through Docker this is expected to be present inside the container.

+## Redis 6.2.x
+TODO: Which URL to use, currently whatever is standard is used

 ## Without Docker

 ```